-1. What time of year to do it:
+1. What time of year to do take pictures of the Northern Lights?

 Photographing the northern lights is an incredibly rewarding activity, though a little knowledge goes a long way in capturing the dancing wonders.
 Autumn and Winter are the best times for viewing the aurora, while March and October are regarded as the two months with the most impressive light shows.
 However, visibility fluctuates on a daily basis relative to periods of high pressure, which increase your chances of catching the lights, as well as with changes in geomagnetic activity, which spikes during the solar storms that produce the brightest auroras.
-For this reason, it’s a good idea to consult aurora forecasting resources like the NASA-run Space Weather Bureau, The University of Alaska, or, for European locales, The Aurora Service.
+For this reason, it’s a good idea to consult aurora forecasting resources like the NASA-run Space Weather Bureau or The University of Alaska.

 Photos of the aurora taken at dusk or late in the day give you the chance to set the lights against a background palette of beautiful sky colors or foreground landmarks.
 However, in general, the aurora is most active and photos will be clearest at times when the sky is darkest, from late night to early morning (approximately 9:00pm to 4:00am).
 The lights often evolve through a variety of stages over the course of the night, so set up early and come well-rested if you want to take advantage of the full range of photo opportunities!